MODNet: Real-Time Trimap-Free Portrait Matting via Objective Decomposition: Related Works

-Image matting is extremely difficult when trimaps are unavailable as semantic estimation will be necessary (to locate the foreground) before predicting a precise alpha matte.
-Currently, trimap-free methods always focus on a specific type of foreground objects, such as humans.
-Nonetheless, feeding RGB images into a single neural network still yields unsatisfactory alpha mattes.
-Sengupta \etal \cite{BM} proposed to capture a less expensive background image as a pseudo green screen to alleviate this issue.
-Other works designed their pipelines that contained multiple models.
-For example, Shen \etal \cite{SHM} assembled a trimap generation network before the matting network.
-Zhang \etal \cite{LFM} applied a fusion network to combine the predicted foreground and background.
-Liu \etal \cite{BSHM} concatenated three networks to utilize coarse labeled data in matting.
-The main problem of all these methods is that they cannot be used in interactive applications since: (1) the background images may change frame to frame, and (2) using multiple models is computationally expensive.
-Compared with them, our MODNet is light-weight in terms of both input and pipeline complexity.
-It takes one RGB image as input and uses a single model to process portrait matting in real time with better performance.
+Image matting is extremely difficult if trimaps are not available, as a semantic estimation step will then be needed to locate the foreground, before an alpha matte can be predicted.
+To constrain the problem, most trimap-free methods focus on just one type of foreground objects, {\it e.g.}, portraits.
+Nevertheless, feeding RGB images to a single network often produce unsatisfactory alpha mattes.
+Sengupta {\it et al.} \cite{BM} proposed to capture a less expensive background image as a pseudo green screen to alleviate this problem.
+Other works designed their pipelines with multiple stages.
+For example, Shen {\it et al.} \cite{SHM} assembled a trimap generation network before the matting network.
+Zhang {\it et al.} \cite{LFM} applied a fusion network to combine the predicted foreground and background.
+Liu {\it et al.} \cite{BSHM} concatenated three networks to utilize coarse labeled data in matting.
+The main problem of all these methods is that they cannot be used in interactive applications as: (1) the background images may change across frames, and (2) computationally expensive due to having multiple stages in the pipeline.
+Compared to the above methods, MODNet is light-weight in terms of pipeline complexity.
+It takes only one RGB image as input and uses a single model for real-time matting with better performances, by optimizing a series of sub-objectives simultaneously with explicit constraints.